Bilbo's rain frog: Sexual behavior and lifespan

-Their mating call has two different call bouts, both at a frequency of 2552 Hz.
-Males produce their mating call while underneath vegetation to protect them from the heat.
+Their mating call has two call bouts sang in a succession of seven to nine whistles in a rapid motion, both at a frequency of 2552 Hz.
+Males produce their mating call while underneath vegetation and from visible areas on the surface.
 Due to the frog's sensitivity to dry heat, mating calls last longer during cooler wetter weather.

-As a member of the genus Breviceps, Breviceps bagginsi shows sexual dimorphism, and the males are much smaller than the females.
-Unlike other frogs, Breviceps males have very short limbs relative to their body size.
-Therefore, they are not able to amplex the females during the process of mating, but with an adhesive secretion they can adhere to the body of the female.
+Because of their mentioned sexual dimorphism and short limbs, they are not able to amplex the females during the process of mating, but with an adhesive secretion they can adhere to the body of the female.
 While the male remains adhered to the female, she carries him on her back until the pair can find a place to burrow, and the female then lays her clutch of 20-50 eggs in their nest.

 Breeding occurs in subterranean nests during spring and summer.
 Offspring hatch fully developed from eggs directly.
 Offspring also develop further in the burrows, as rain frogs do not have a free-swimming tadpole stage, and emerge from them once fully mature.

 Similar to the other members of Breviceps, Bilbo's rain frog has a life span ranging from 4 to 15 years.